 David Dominique is a composer, performer and music theorist living in Richmond, VA by way of Los Angeles, Boston, and New York, though not necessarily in that order.
 His compositional output includes contemporary chamber music, jazz, electroacoustic music, installation, rock and theater.

-Much of his recent music has been written for a jazz octet, including the albums Ritual (2013) and Mask (2018), collections of compositions for flute, violin, clarinet, bass clarinet, alto and bari sax, valve trombone, electric guitar, electronics, and rhythm section.
-The album was recorded in downtown LA with some of that city’s most accomplished improvisers and contemporary performers and has been widely-reviewed and praised.
-On flugabone (a compressed valve trombone), David has led several performances of the works from the albums with multiple ensembles, with past and upcoming performances in New York, Los Angeles, Boston, Philadelphia, Baltimore, Washington D.C., Richmond, Charlottesville and Williamsburg, VA.
+Much of Dominique’s recent music has been written for a jazz octet, including the albums Ritual (2013) and Mask (2018), collections of compositions for saxophones, flute, violin, viola, clarinet, bass clarinet, valve trombone/flugabone, electric guitar, electronics, bass and drums.
+Both albums were recorded in Los Angeles with some of that city’s most accomplished improvisers and contemporary performers.
+The music has been widely-reviewed and praised.
+On flugabone (a compressed valve trombone), Dominique has led many performances of works from the albums with multiple ensembles, with past and upcoming performances in New York, Los Angeles, Boston, Philadelphia, Baltimore, Washington D.C., Richmond, Charlottesville and Williamsburg, VA.
 His November 2018 release, Mask, was co-produced by Nolan Shaheed, former-Musical Director for Marvin Gaye and lead trumpet for Count Basie.
 Shaheed’s credits also include work with Miles Davis, Stevie Wonder, Diana Ross, and Natalie Cole, among many others.

-In recent years, David has written pieces for soprano Tony Arnold, Talea Ensemble, ECCE, Ensemble L’Arsenale, the Genkin Philharmonic, the Lydian String Quartet, the Radnofsky Saxophone Quartet, the Formalist String Quartet, and Nimbus Ensemble.
-From 2007-2010, Dominique was also a member of Killsonic, a mobile band of horns, drums and accordions with whom he regularly played trombone between 2007-2010 while living in LA.
-His music has been performed and presented in New York, LA, San Francisco, Boston, Buffalo, Berlin, and Auvillar, France, among others.
+In the field of contemporary classical music, Dominique has written pieces for soprano Tony Arnold, Talea Ensemble, ECCE, Ensemble L’Arsenale, the Genkin Philharmonic, the Lydian String Quartet, the Radnofsky Saxophone Quartet, the Formalist String Quartet, and Nimbus Ensemble.
+From 2007-2010, Dominique was also a member of Killsonic, a mobile band of horns, drums and accordions with whom he played trombone and contributed compositions while living in LA.
+His music for these diverse ensembles has been performed and presented in New York, LA, San Francisco, Boston, Buffalo, Berlin, and Auvillar, France, among others.
 As a trombonist he has performed at such festivals as Coachella, Bumbershoot, San Diego Street Scene, and San Francisco Outside Lands.
-Planned projects for the Spring and Summer of 2016 include a new album for his Los Angeles-based jazz octet and a new evening-length theater work called Broken Record, in collaboration with Joseph Tepperman.
-Broken Record — for which David will serve is composer, conductor and co-producer — will receive 12 LA performances over four weeks in June and July.